sains1/temporal-101-dotnet-solutions/exercises/helloworkflow/README.md

 Hello, Temporal!
 ```

-## Part F (Optional): Display the Result
+## Part F (Optional): Display the Result from temporal-cli

+Run the command below to display the workflow execution result from the temporal-cli.
 Make sure to substitue the workflow ID below for the one outputted in the previous step.

 ```command
 temporal workflow show --workflow-id <your-workflow-id-from-previous-output>